infosoftas/info-subscription-doc/source/payments/index.rst

 The `Payment Provider Type` indicates the service provider that |projectName| uses to facilitate the given claims.
 At the time of writing the following providers are currently supported:

-* AvtaleGiro, DirectDebit by Mastercard Payment Services
+* AvtaleGiro, DirectDebit by Mastercard Payment Services.
-* Card Payments, by Swedbank Pay (formerly PayEx eCommerce)
+* Card Payments, by Swedbank Pay (formerly PayEx eCommerce).
-* Vipps Recurring, Mobile Payments by Vipps
+* Vipps Recurring, Mobile Payments by Vipps.
-* eFaktura, eInvoicing by Mastercard Payment Services
+* eFaktura, eInvoicing by Mastercard Payment Services.
-* Autogiro, DirectDebit by Bankgirot
+* Autogiro, DirectDebit by Bankgirot.
+* EHF, Norwegian version of EUs PEPPOL BIS Billing Standard.
+* Email, As the name says it handles Email.
+Can be used to filter Invoice for e-mails but there is no built in Email sending.
-* InvoiceOnly/None - the default payment type that does "nothing"
+* InvoiceOnly/None - the default payment type that does "nothing".

 Managing Payment Agreements
 ============================